Featured

 What the EU Cyber Resilience Act Means for AppSec

-Michael White, Technical Director and Principal Architect & Per-Olof Persson, Principal Solution Advisor Europe, Synopsys
+Michael White, Technical Director and Principal Architect & Per-Olof Persson, Principal Solution Advisor Europe

 With the cost of cyberattacks predicted to cost $10.5 trillion by 2025, the European Commission is looking to transform the cybersecurity landscape through the Cyber Resilience Act.
 The goal of the CRA is to “bolster cybersecurity rules to ensure more secure hardware and software products.”
 But what does that mean for those of us already involved in AppSec?